How Much Does Shed Roof Repair Cost?

 Purlins will cost you £15 - £50 depending on how much you need, struts, and angle brackets are all good options.

-When repairing your shed roof DIY, it is important to keep in mind the better the quality, the longer it will last, so although it is cheaper to get low-quality materials, it will not last as long.
+When repairing your shed roof DIY, it is important to keep in mind that the better the quality, the longer it will last, so although it is cheaper to get low-quality materials, it will not last as long.

 The table below will break down the supply costs you will need to repair your shed roof.